 10 Simple Steps

-Listen partner no one founds a company in Texas, the most populous state in America that’s nearly 300,000 square miles and represents the 12th largest economy in the world without a plan…you kidding me?
-That’d be like rustlin’ cattle without rope.
+Truth is no one founds a company in Texas, the most populous state in America that’s nearly 300,000 square miles and represents the 12th largest economy in the world, without a plan.
+That would be like trying to rustle cattle without rope.
 Just can’t do it!
-Your first step is designing your brand’s roadmap to the promised land.
+Your first step is designing your business’ road map to success.

-Once you have a solid game plan, it’s time to pony-up, pick your business structure or entity and get it registered/incorporated Texas-style.
-This will protect your personal assets and give you a solid leg to stand on moving forward.
+Once you have a solid game plan, it’s time to pony-up, pick your business entity and get it registered with the state.
+This will protect your personal assets (house/car/etc) and give you a solid leg to stand on moving forward.

 Most entrepreneurs form an LLC because it has all the benefits of a Corporation without the disadvantages like double taxation, board of directors or corporate officers.
 However if you’re trying to take your company public or raise substantial outside capital, you should probably form a Corporation.

 Take Action: Since this step is so important and expensive if it’s not done correctly, we highly recommend investing 10 minutes to go over your options through our business structure comparison guide.
 You’ll get a better idea of the advantages and disadvantages of each while building a solid legal foundation for your business.